pablobacho/esp32-manager/README.md

 ## Features

-- **settings_manager** simplifies reading from and writing to flash using NVS for any variable in your application.
-Just register any variable with settings_manager and you will get simple read and write functions for NVS.
+- Simplifies reading from and writing to flash using NVS for any variable in your application.
+Just register any variable with esp32_manager and you will get simple read and write functions for NVS.
-- **network_manager** manages WiFi connection to networks or creation of APs.
+- Easy WiFi connection to networks or creation of APs.
+Automatic AP creation for WiFi configuration.
-- **webconfig_manager** creates a web interface to configure any setting in your application registered with *settings_manager*.
+- Creates a web interface to configure any setting in your application registered with *esp32_manager*.

 ## Usage